miller028/NAU_R_Workshop/README.md

 ### Bring your own dataset(s) to Workshop #6

 Please bring one or more datasets you hope to incoroprate into your own research for Workshop #6.
 We will be using the tools we've learned in importing and cleaning data in R as well as visualizing data in R with datasets you have collected during your RaMP training.
-Instructors will be available to answer questiosn and help troubleshoot solutions.
-It's likely that more than one person will see the same error - so this is a great time to learn about common issues with importing data into R!
+Instructors will be available to answer questions and help troubleshoot solutions.
+We will be working together to try common data import and cleaning steps.
+This is a great time to troubleshoot errors too because it's likely that more than one person will see the same error and the instructors will be available to walk through these issues.

 ## Learn More